 - Other ways we’ve played up our fudge has been to swirl it with other flavors.
 To do this, simply divide the flavoring ingredients in half into two separate bowls.

-- For example, to swirl chocolate and peanut butter, one bowl will have 1 c marshmallows, 6 oz chocolate chips, and ½ Tbsp vanilla.
-The other will have 9 oz PB, 1 c marshmallows, and ½ Tbsp vanilla.
+- For example, to swirl chocolate and peanut butter, one bowl will have 1 c marshmallows, 6 oz chocolate chips, and ½ tablespoon vanilla.
+The other will have 9 oz PB, 1 c marshmallows, and ½ tablespoon vanilla.

 - Once you’ve got your two bowls ready, put the chocolate into the bowl with the peanut butter, gently fold the two together, then put it in the pan.

 - To use a flavor like mint or orange, use white chips.
-Use 1 Tbsp of your flavoring of choice, and the same amount of chips and marshmallows.
+Use 1 tablespoon of your flavoring of choice, and the same amount of chips and marshmallows.

 - Gel food coloring works best if you want to color your fudge.
 If you want to swirl a flavor with chocolate, halve the chips and marshmallow, but keep the extract at 1 Tbsp.
 Then put the chocolate into the bowl with the other flavor, and gently fold.